ivop/atari8080/README.md

 ### Intel 8080 Emulator

-This is an Intel 8080 emulator, written in C, with the idea in mind to eventually implement the same virtual machine in 6502 assembly for the Atari 130XE computer.
+This repository contains two Intel 8080 emulator.
+One was written in C with the idea in mind to eventually implement the same virtual machine in 6502 assembly.
+If you look at its source code, you'll find lots of ponderings and comments on how to efficiently implement it in assembly.
+I also mimics the 16kB extended memory banking of the Atari 130XE.

+The second version is the actual 6502 implementation.
+Currently it runs on the Atari 130XE and has a minimal BIOS implementation to run just enough of CP/M BDOS to output diagnostic messages to the screen.
+Future plans are to run it on top of CP/M-65 that will take care of all BIOS and BDOS functionality.

-It implements a minimal BIOS in C by interceping OUT (n),A and runs vanilla CP/M 2.2.
+The C version has a complete BIOS (minus list, reader and punch) implementation that is capable of running vanilla CP/M 2.2.
 Terminal handling is done in raw mode, so control characters work like expected.
 Ctrl-X exits the emulator.
-Emulated disk is an IBM 3740 but without sector skew.
+The emulated disk is an IBM 3740 but without sector skew.
 Eventually it'll run off an Atari drive or a simulated peripheral (SIO2SD, SIDE).

-If you look at the source code, you'll find lots of comments and ponderings about how to implement this efficiently in assembly.
+#### Test suites

 All four tests with the 6502 core are succesful!
-Except for the very long aluop test.
-It uses the exact same code as the immediate aluop test, so I expect it to work, too.
-On a real 8080 it takes several hours, so I'll let it run overnight.

 ![8080pre.png](images/8080pre.png) ![tst8080.png](images/tst8080.png)
 ![cputest.png](images/cputest.png) ![8080exm.png](images/8080exm.png)